-Born in Tokyo in 1982, Jun Anzai graduated from Applied Biology Department at Tokyo University of Agriculture in 2004.
-He then relocated to Kyoto pursuing his interest in handcrafts at Kyoto Traditional Crafts College in 2008.
-He decided to study the art of lacquer in Wajima and began an apprenticeship with the lacquer master Akito Akagi in 2010.
-In 2017, he began to develop his own career to create his lacquer art independently.
+Born in Tokyo in 1982, Jun Anzai graduated from the Applied Biology Department at Tokyo University of Agriculture in 2004.
+He then relocated to Kyoto, pursuing his studies in handcrafts at Kyoto College of Traditional Crafts in 2008.
+Anzai decided to study lacquer making in Wajima and began an apprenticeship with the lacquer master Akito Akaji in 2010.
+In 2017, he began to develop his career independently to create his unique lacquer art.

-Anzai’s works are always minimal which highlight the beauty of shape and form.
-They remain modest and yet elegant.
-His works are usually light in weight as he applies Kanshitsu technique in his creation.
-Audience’s eyes are sometimes fooled by the appearance of his works to recognize them as vessels made of bronze, ceramic or clay.
-In reality, his works are made of what has been in reality obtained with layers of lacquer finely applied on hemp cloth.
+Anzai’s works are always minimal, which highlight the beauty of shape and form.
+The lacquerware remains modest and yet elegant.
+His works are usually light in weight as he applies the Kanshitsu (dry lacquer) technique in his creation.
+His works’ appearance sometimes fools audiences’ eyes to recognise them as vessels made of bronze, ceramic or clay.
+In reality, his lacquerwares are made of hemp cloth and applied with delicate layers of lacquer.